AntonD3/almost-free-solidity/README.md

 2. Proving
    1. Receive the bytecodes from step 1.2 along with the function inputs.
    2. Use a specialized server with a custom EVM implementation to ensure that the function execution can be performed without interactions with the state.
-   3. Use a zkVM to prove the EVM execution of the function's bytecode with specific calldata.
+   3. Use SP1 zkVM to prove the EVM execution of the function's bytecode with specific calldata.
 3. Aggregation
    1. Proofs from different users of the protocol are batched to share the verification cost.
    2. Final proof is sent to the blockchain, all the nested proofs are merklized, and the root is used as a part of the public input.